Flash3388/FlashLib/README.md

 ## Code Of Conduct

-FlashLib is here to help the community in the development of robotics solutions, and thus supports an open and welcoming envirnoment for users and developers.
+FlashLib is here to help the community in the development of robotics solutions, and thus supports an open and welcoming environment for users and developers.
 We expect everyone to act with respect and according to our code of conduct.

 Please see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for information about our code of conduct.